akash-network/docs/whitepapers/akt/source/04-token.md

 The `GasLimit` is the amount of gas which is deducted from the sender’s account balance to issue a transaction.

-Unlike most other blockchain platforms, such as Ethereum [@ethereum], Bitcoin [@bitcoin], and Neo [@neo], Akash accepts a multitude of tokens for fees, whereas the mentioned platforms require fees to be paid in the platform's native cryptocurrency.
+Unlike most other blockchain platforms that require fees to be paid in the platform's native cryptocurrency, such as Ethereum [@ethereum], Bitcoin [@bitcoin], and Neo [@neo], Akash accepts a multitude of tokens for fees.
 Each validator and provider on Akash can choose to accept any currency or a combination of currencies as fees.

 The resulting transaction fees, minus a network tax that goes into a reserve pool, are split among validators and delegators based on their stake (amount and length).

 ## Transaction Ordering using Consensus Weighted Median {#sec:txordering}

 In order to prioritize transactions when multiple tokens are used, validators need a mechanism to determine the *relative value* of the transaction fee.
-For example, let us assume we had a perfect oracle to inform us that the relative value of BTC is 200 AKT, and that of ETH is 0.4 AKT.
+For example, let us assume we had an oracle to inform us that the relative value of BTC is 200 AKT, and that of ETH is 0.4 AKT.
 Suppose we have two transactions of equal gas cost, and the transaction fees on them are 10 BTC and 6000 ETH, respectively.
 The first transaction's fee is equivalent to 2000 (10 x 200) AKT and the second transaction's fee is equivalent to 2400 (6000 x 0.4) AKT.
-Then the second transaction will have a higher priority.
+The second transaction will have a higher priority.

 In order to get these relative values without using an oracle, we can employ a *Consensus Weighted Median using Localized Validator Configuration* [@cosmosEcon] mechanism.